-In an ideal trading universe, we’d all have a big golden “causation magnifying glass”.
+In an ideal trading universe (free from backtesting bias), we’d all have a big golden “causation magnifying glass”.
 Through the lens of this fictional tool, you’d zoom in and understand the fleeting, enigmatic nature of the financial markets, stripping bare all its causes and effects.

 Knowing exactly what causes exploitable inefficiencies would make predicting market behaviour and building profitable trading strategies a fairly cushy gig, right?